Prefix Consensus For Censorship Resistant BFT

 View~1 runs \pcver on the \pcstr input vector (e.g., the set of block proposals in later \smr constructions).
 Its verifiable low output is immediately taken as the low output of \pcstr.
 The remaining task is to agree on a verifiable high value that extends this committed low.

 Later views do not add new inputs.
 Instead, parties exchange publicly verifiable certificates derived from earlier views and run \pcver on the resulting certificate vector.
 The vector order is deterministic and cycles across views.
-Once some later view commits a non-empty certificate vector, its first non-$\bot$ entry defines a publicly checkable parent pointer to an earlier view’s verifiable high.
+Once some later view commits a non-empty certificate vector, its first entry unequal to $\hash(\bot)$ defines a publicly checkable parent pointer to an earlier view's verifiable high.
 Following parent pointers yields a unique chain back to view~1, which fixes a unique decided view-1 high output and hence Agreement.

 Cyclic shifting also drives Termination in a leaderless way.
 After GST, the shift ensures that eventually two honest parties occupy the first two positions of the order; thus, even if the adversary can suspend one party per round (\Cref{def:leaderless}), it cannot indefinitely prevent some view from committing a non-empty certificate vector.